 When an asteroid is hurtling towards your house, and you need to sell in record time, We Buy Any Home have your back.

-We teamed up with STACK to shoot and produce the first in a series of TVC's that dial up the drama of selling your home with a classic movie cliff hanger.
+The first in a series of TVC's that dial up the drama of selling your home with a classic movie cliff hanger.

 We Buy Any Home wanted to communicate their core offering; that is - if you need to sell your house quickly, they can make you an offer in 24 hours, with a potential sell in under 7 days.